Build trust with targeted strategies

 Sara Alert to Automate Symptom Monitoring

-Sara Alert is an open-source data monitoring tool that automates the process of public health monitoring and reported to individuals exposed or infected with COVID-19.
+Sara Alert is an open-source data monitoring tool that automates the process of public health monitoring and reported to individuals exposed or infected with an infectious disease.

 Embedding Equity throughout the COVID-19 Response Organizational Structure